Honolulu Marathon Keiki Race: The Family-Friendly 1-Mile Fun Run

 Babies and toddlers (under 3)

-Officially, the under-5 division includes ages 0-4.
-Babies and 1-year-olds are typically pushed in jogging strollers by a parent (this is welcome).
-Walking 2- and 3-year-olds can do the mile if you start near the back, walk most of it, and let them set the pace.
-Bring a jogging stroller as a backup for when they get tired (which they will, around the half-mile mark).
+Jogging stroller in the back of the family wave.
+Babies and 1-year-olds ride.
+Walking 2- and 3-year-olds can do the mile if you start near the back, walk most of it, and let them set pace.
+Bring the stroller as a backup for the half-mile mark when the legs give out.
+They will give out.

 Preschool to early elementary (3-7)

 The magic age for a first race.
-They can do the mile with a parent jogging alongside, will be thrilled by the medal at the finish, and will talk about it for weeks.
-Frame it as a fun adventure, not a competition - the goal is to finish, not to win.
+They can do the mile with a parent jogging alongside, will be electric about the medal at the finish, and will tell every relative on Christmas morning.
+Frame it as an adventure, not a competition.

 Older kids (8-12)

-Old enough to actually race.
-If your kid has any running interest, this is a chance to see what they can do at distance.
-Some 10-year-olds finish the mile in 8 minutes, which is genuinely impressive.
-Awards at this age range get competitive - aim for the podium if your kid is into it, but keep it fun.
+Old enough to actually race it.
+If your kid has any running interest, this is the chance to see what they can do.
+Some 10-year-olds finish under 8 minutes, which is genuinely impressive.
+Aim for the front of a wave and let them run.

 Teens